Community Participation Guidelines

 Consequences of Unacceptable Behavior

-Obviously, we can’t outline every positive or unacceptable behavior or action.
-Please use good judgement and be professional, even in stressful situations.
-Inappropriate behavior will not be tolerated and violation can result in you being asked to leave an event or online space, either temporarily or for the duration of the event, or being banned from future events and activities.
+Inappropriate behavior will not be tolerated and can result in you being asked to leave an event, meeting, or online space, either temporarily or for the duration of the event, or be banned from future events and activities.
 For non-CZI employees, inappropriate behavior may be reported to your organization.
 For CZI employees, violation may lead to disciplinary action, up to and including termination of employment.

 Your notification of any concerns is essential to us.
-We cannot help resolve a problem unless we know about it.
-Therefore, please bring any concerns to our attention as soon as possible so that we can take whatever steps are necessary to address the situation.
-For more information on how to report see CZI’s Speak Up Policy.
+CZI cannot help resolve a problem unless we know about it.
+Bring any concerns to our attention as soon as possible so that we can take necessary steps to address the situation.
+CZI will not tolerate intimidation or retaliation against any individual who raises a concern in good faith under this policy.
+For more information see CZI’s Speak Up Policy.

 Guidelines inspired by